mortalglitch/Social-Art-Feed/README.md

 ## Notes:
 If anyone does anything with this and would like to show me hit me up either here through github or mortal.glitch at omegaraven dot com.
+There is no license at this time.
+Do with it as you please.